LoicLab/shopping_list/README.md

 ## Main features

 ## Prerequisites
-- Flutter 3.22.1 must be installed on your machine.
+- Flutter 3.22.2 must be installed on your machine.
 [Link to Flutter documentation for installation](https://flutter.dev/docs/get-started/install)
+- Dart 3.4.3
-- Android Studio minimum version (Jellyfish | 2023.3.1) with the Flutter plugin for development.
+- Android Studio with the Flutter plugin for development.

 ## Installation
 1. Clone this repository on your local machine.